 - Who needs Swiss health insurance?

-- How to apply for Swiss health insurance
+- Applying for health insurance in Switzerland

 - Private Swiss health insurance

-- Swiss health insurance for students
+- Swiss health insurance costs and reimbursements

-Any foreigner who is living or working in Switzerland will typically need to take out Swiss health insurance once they are an official resident and have received their permit, although some exemptions exist.
+Any foreigner who is living or working in Switzerland will typically need to take out Swiss health insurance once they are an official resident and have received their permit; although some exemptions exist.

-- pensioners who draw a pension exclusively in an EU or EFTA state;
+- pensioners who draw a pension exclusively in an EU or EFTA state

-- students who are temporarily resident in Switzerland and have comparable insurance;
+- students who are temporarily resident in Switzerland and have comparable insurance